mcmonte95/Project_3_Blockbuster/README.md

   - This javascript file is used to actually create our globe.
 We actually import functions from 'API_fetcher.js' to use in this file

 - **TableGenerator.js:**
-  - This javascript file is used call the API and generate a short summary statistics table.
+  - This javascript file is used to call the API and generate a short summary statistics table.

 - **satellite_web_app.html**:
   - This HTML file is used to render everything in the browser.
 We import all our javascript files and their dependencies in order to get our globe to display correctly.